What happened to Drones? Where is the drone market heading?

 For safety data, that is the incidences of near misses, the FAA receives and records reports of sightings near airports or commercial aircraft, which are assembled and made available in a quarterly release.

-The data we are using from the FAA has a very small number of international drones included.
+The data we are using from the FAA includes a very small number of international drones.

-We cannot find another agency anywhere else in the world with similar public disclosure of drone data.
+We cannot find another agency with similar public disclosure of drone data anywhere else.

 And, few of the companies involved provide any data about sales.